a-porte/formation/airflow/README.md

   - [backfill](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dag-run.html#backfill) : capacity to execute a DAG over a period of time (prior to `start_date`!), executed on demand *via* `airflow dags backfill -s <start_date> -e <end_date> <DAG id>`
 - `DAG` run : instantiation of a DAG
 - [Dynamic Task Mapping](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/dynamic-task-mapping.html) : way to create tasks according to input data.
 A reduce task is not necessary.
 Such tasks are represented by "<task name **[]**>" in the UI.
+- `macros` : Python modules that can be injected inside templates

 Note: Tasks support [Jinja templating](https://jinja.palletsprojects.com/en/3.0.x/)